 - 1. If a source file is modified in only one subsequent branch, the source file in that branch is extracted. - 2.
 If a source file is modified in two or more subsequent branches, but their modifications are the same, then the source file in the first modification is used. - 3.
-If a source file is modified in two or more subsequent branches and their modifications differ, then the behaviour depends on the override mode setting.
-If override mode is false, the extraction fails.
-Otherwise, the file in the latest declared branch takes precedence.
-The default override mode is false, which is the safe behaviour conflicting changes should be resolved manually.
-However, this behaviour may not be the most efficient way for development.
-Therefore, an override mode is provided, which should be used with care.
-To switch on the override mode, make the following declaration in the extract configuration file:
+If a source file is modified in two or more subsequent branches and their modifications differ, then the behaviour depends on the "conflict mode" setting, which can be "fail", "merge" (default) and "override".
+If the conflict mode is "fail", the extract fails.
+If the conflict mode is "merge", the system will attempt to merge the changes using a tool such as "diff3".
+The result of the merge will be used to update the destination.
+The extract fails only if there are unresolved conflicts in the merge.
+(In which case, the conflict should be resolved using the version control system before re-running the extract system.)
+If the conflict mode is "override", the change in the latest declared branch takes precedence, and the changes in all other branches will be ignored.
+The conflict mode can be changed using the CONFLICT declaration in the extract configuration file.
+E.g: